Advanced Automotive Technology

 Individuals completing formal training and educational programs are highly sought after by employers.
 Shop and dealership owners have difficulties finding highly skilled and qualified technicians.
 They are seeking persons with good diagnostic and problem solving abilities with training in electronics and computer controlled systems with a prerequisite of mechanical and base system repairs.
 Automotive service technician careers offer an excellent opportunity for good pay and the satisfaction of highly skilled work with vehicles incorporating the latest technology.

-The Bureau of Labor Statistics reported in May 2021 that the median annual wage of automotive service technicians was $46,880.
+The Bureau of Labor Statistics reported in May 2023 that the annual range of wages for automotive service technicians was $47,770.
 Technicians with higher levels of training and education can earn higher wages.

 NOTE: The Advanced Automotive Technology Department will limit acceptance of automobiles for repair under the following terms: 1) vehicles must be within the last ten model years; 2) vehicles must be owned by currently enrolled students, faculty, staff or employees; 3) repairs to the vehicle must relate to the courses being taught during the semester; 4) ALL COSTS ASSOCIATED WITH THE VEHICLE REPAIR MUST BE PAID IN FULL BEFORE REGAINING POSSESSION OF THE VEHICLE.